 If instead, you had £325k in the bank and equity in your home of £175k (combined total still £500k), you could use the full NRB and RNRB and pay zero tax, even though the value of the estate is the same.

 To read more about trusts and its benefits, take a look at this other article I wrote.
-The rules are complicated and often cause confusion, so we always recommend speaking to a professional if you are unsure.
+The rules for wills can be complicated and often cause confusion, so we always recommend speaking to a professional if you are unsure.
 I’m always happy to help!
 Feel free to email me at email@example.com.

 James Pearson - Estate Planning Director - JPEP